Use these seven methods to avoid reflection in glass photography.

 Now, look-

-Ours is a three-dimensional world, and we can manipulate our light from all the sides- right, left, top, or bottom – directly or indirectly.
+Ours is a three-dimensional world, and we can manipulate our light from all sides- right, left, top, or bottom – directly or indirectly.
 There are so many ways.

 So,